 • Inclusive and supportive cohort environment

 The next round of projects will be advertised in December 2021, for a 1st October 2022 start date.

 Meanwhile, if you would like to make a general application for us to hold on file, you can submit a generic application and we will be in touch this December with opportunities for the October 2022 cohort.

 Please follow the DA CDT Application Instructions in and apply online via the University's PhD Application Portal.
 The DA CDT application instructions will guide you through the University’s generic PhD application form.

-The DA CDT is committed to providing an inclusive environment in which diverse students can thrive, the CDT particularly encourages applications from women, disabled and Black, Asian and Minority Ethnic (BAME) candidates, who are currently under-represented in the sector.
+The CDT is committed to providing an inclusive environment in which diverse students can thrive, the CDT particularly encourages applications from women, disabled and Black, Asian and Minority Ethnic (BAME) candidates, who are currently under-represented in the sector.

 Eligibility and Funding

 CDT projects are co-funded by an external partner therefore each project has specific eligibility requirements.
 Please read the project description to find out if you are eligible to apply.